 Next steps

-Spreadsheets are a temporary solution when you want to manage your important stakeholder data effectively; for a more future-focused solution for your stakeholder management efforts, it's time to switch to an SRM.
+Spreadsheets are a temporary solution when you want to manage your essential stakeholder data effectively; for a more future-focused solution for your stakeholder management efforts, it's time to switch to an SRM.